OpenMDAO/AcousticAnalogies.jl/docs/src/index.md

     [http://dx.doi.org/10.2514/1.C034048](http://dx.doi.org/10.2514/1.C034048)
     for details).
-  * Support for stationary or constant-velocity moving observers, with an explict calculation for the latter from Casalino [http://dx.doi.org/10.1016/S0022-460X(02)00986-0](http://dx.doi.org/10.1016/S0022-460X(02)00986-0).
+  * Support for stationary or constant-velocity moving observers, with an explict calculation for the latter from D. Casalino [http://dx.doi.org/10.1016/S0022-460X(02)00986-0](http://dx.doi.org/10.1016/S0022-460X(02)00986-0).
   * Thoroughly tested: unit tests for everything, and multiple comparisons of the entire calculation to equivalent methods in NASA's ANOPP2 code.